TheOdinProject/curriculum/ruby/basic_ruby/debugging_with_vscode.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Install vscode-rdbg extension.
-- Setup vscode debugger.
+- Setup VSCode debugger.
-- Configure vscode debugger.
+- Configure VSCode debugger.
 - Add breakpoints without editing source code.
 - Run and Debug code using VSCode.